 Snowcrystal sighed as they carried on, and after a while they turned around and started heading back to more familiar parts of the city, calmly enjoying the cool night air as they passed the brilliantly decorated buildings.
-They soon arrived back at a place with towering buildings, and as they passed a street corner, a couple of adult trainers and their pokémon sneered at them.
-Wildflame sneered back at them, and Alex did a much less intimidating imitation, and they continued on.
+They soon arrived back at a place with towering skyscrapers, and as they passed a street corner, a couple of adult trainers and their pokémon sneered at them.
+Wildflame sneered back, and Alex did a much less intimidating imitation, and they continued on.

 "I don't like this," Wildflame muttered quietly after a moment.